 - Retro handhelds are also making a rapid comeback.
 Such legendary systems as the GBA, PSP, Nintendo, DS, and others are having a second life now that retro gamers install emulators and download GBA and PS2 ROMs.
 You can also do the same and enjoy retro classics on your smartphone and any other modern device without a physical console.

 The P60 is an Helio P60 handheld from Miyoo that has faced pretty substantial delays after the company showed off the device that appeared early for retail as early as January of this year.
 This device uses an 8-core CPU with a decent GPU compared to other devices on the market today.
 The Helio P60 is a relatively cheap processor due to its age, and it’s significantly more powerful than many of the handhelds you can buy today, even though the process is almost 4 years old at this point.
 Miyoo typically has some of the cheapest prices for their products in this market, so a lot of people hope that the P60 will continue this trend and provide a good bang for your buck option.

 #2 Steam Deck

 The Stream Deck is a handheld that has technically already been released, but it’s still not available in many markets around the globe.
-Beyond being something that has high demand where it’s available for purchase, the Steam Deck has set very aggressive pricing versus performance threshold that all future devices will have to compete against.
+Beyond being something that has high demand where it’s available for purchase, the Steam Deck has set very aggressive pricing versus performance thresholds that all future devices will have to compete against.
 That’s not to say that handhelds over 650$ won’t be able to create a compelling reason for people to purchase them.
 They might just be competing for an even smaller consumer base going forwards.
 If the Steam Deck ends up being a financial boon for Valve going forward, it stands to reason that its impact on the products of other companies will be felt for many years to come.

 #3 Odin Lite